emrebehadir/ZeplinPageReader/README.md

 # Zeplin Page Reader

 Zeplin page reader is a simple chrome extension.
-It copy page content and notes.
+It copy page content and notes without any content click action.

 ![](ZeplinPageReader.gif)